frederic-perez/AmE-dictionary/data/dictionary.md

 __metal flashing__
 __metal shavings__
 __metanoia__ _n_ In rhetoric, metanoia refers to any instance of self-correction.
 Metanoia can involve things like retracting a previous statement to replace it with a new one or amplifying a previous statement by using stronger language.
 Example: We’ll work on it on Sunday.
 No, let’s make that Monday—it’s the weekend after, all!
-__metaphor__ _n_ :two: A metaphor is a comparison in which something is said to figuratively be something else.
+__metaphor__ _n_ :three: A metaphor is a comparison in which something is said to figuratively be something else.
 Example: He was a wolf among sheep.
 __metaphysical__ _adj_
 __metaverse__ _n_ /ˈmɛtəˌvɜːs/
 __meted out__ _v_ :two::hammer: _All the suspensions have been meted out._